Suraf/HideLoginScreenUI/README.md

 ### How to remove?

-Just delete the folder `Fonts` and delete all the folders in `Interface`, except the `AddOns` folder.
+Just delete the folder `Fonts` and delete all the folders in `Interface` folder (except the `AddOns` folder).

 ### Why?

-I use this to get clean screenshots of the login screen for use on the Warcraft Wiki article, [Loading screen](https://warcraft.wiki.gg/wiki/Loading_screen), which contains all the past and current looks with and without the interface.
+I use this to get clean screenshots of the login screen for use on the [Warcraft Wiki](https://warcraft.wiki.gg/wiki/Warcraft_Wiki:About) article, [Loading screen](https://warcraft.wiki.gg/wiki/Loading_screen), which contains all the past and current looks with and without the interface.
 Others may just want to check it out.

-### Known issues

-* As of _Shadowlands_ and _Burning Crusade Classic_ displays "square boxes" for the font.
-See [Issue.jpg](Issue.jpg).